 Usually, the formal training for a service dog takes four to six months.
 This depends on several factors such as the tasks to be executed, the degree of owner/handler involvement, the type of service dog, and his training history.

-Cost of Training a Service Dog>Cost of Training a Service Dog
+Cost of Training a Service Dog

 In totality, the service dog training cost can be around $7000.
 This expense includes training to execute basic tasks.
 More thorough training can cost up to $20,000.